jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 06-11-2025 ` - Give "Progress Stats" Button an #id `btn---progress--stats`
 + `COMPLETED: 06-11-2025 ` - Sort `header.php` meta tags and social media sharing previews.
 + `COMPLETED: 06-11-2025 ` - Give "How to Use Button" an #id `btn---how--to`
++ `COMPLETED: 06-11-2025 ` - Add the final motivation messages on the dashboard page `motivation---message`
++ `TODO: ` - **Bug:** Editing incorrectly reports text input fields not saved when the textarea is not edited.
++ `TODO: ` - Customise validation and success error messages in app.js
++ `TODO: ` - Reduce lines of code in Sass files where possible
+  + `TODO: ` - May need to fill the dashboard table with classes to get the desired effect.
 + `TODO: ` - Create and style "how to use" page
 + `TODO: ` - Add copy "How to use" template file/page `how-to.php`
 + `TODO: ` - Add copy to explain how to use the app. `page-howto.php`
 + `TODO: ` - Add a "How to use" template file/page
 + `TODO: ` - Style "how to use" page
++ `TODO: ` - Remove filenames and .filename class and selector from project at the appropriate time.
++ `TODO: ` - Study and clean up the markup templates, `functions.php` and app.js to make them readable and maintainable.
++ `TODO: ` - Upload templates to the web server and test them.
 + `TODO: ` - `login-handler.php` and `register-handler.php` are empty and should be ignored for the interim.
-+ `TODO: ` - Reduce lines of code in Sass files where possible
-  + `TODO: ` - May need to fill the dashboard table with classes to get the desired effect.
-+ `TODO: ` - Add the final motivation messages on the dashboard page `motivation---message`
 + `TODO: ` - Swap out mini logo in `top---banner--container`
-+ `TODO: ` - input elements "do not have an autocomplete attribute" - add autocomplete="off" to all input elements
-+ `TODO: ` - Customise validation and success error messages in app.js
-+ `TODO: ` - Remove filenames and .filename class and selector from project at the appropriate time.
 + `TODO: ` - **Future UX Feature:** Fade out custom validation messages after going out of element focus
 + `TODO: ` - **Future UX Feature:** Require stronger passwords for the app - e.g. at least 8 characters (include special characters, uppercase, lowercase, numbers)
 + `TODO: ` - **Future UX Feature:** Implement modal areas for `job-details.php`,`add-job-form.php`, `stats-modal.php`,`how-to.php`.